|JOHANN SCHNEGG, an outstanding

 |The area of northern Tyrol were he was born, situated between Innsbruck and the Bavarian (German), Swiss and Italian borders, has for centuries produced cabinet makers and sculptors carving essentially wood, ivoiry, stucco and sometimes stone too.
 Even nowadays some Schneggs still living there have artistic occupations.|

-Schnegg (written sometimes Schneck, or Schneeg) was born
+Schnegg (sometimes written Schneck, or Schneeg) was born

 near Imst in 1724.
 He learnt his handicraft in workshops